watem-sedem/watem-sedem/docs/input.rst

 River segment filename
 **********************

 The filename of the river segment map.
-This raster is only mandatory if the :ref:`Model Choice<choices>`:
+This raster is only mandatory if the :ref:`Model Choice<choicespage>`:
 :ref:`Output per river segment <outputsegment>` is set to 1.

 A river segment is a part of the river (usually a part between two confluences of the river